-The first activity under Break the Barrier will be a yard transformation, which will take place on Saturday, the 19th of August.
-An estimated 14 people ranging from ages 16 to 55 will be working to transform a dry, weed-ridden front yard into a beautiful, green, drought tolerant garden that’s easier to manage.
-Thanks to a local landscaping business, J. Arroyo Landscaping, and a few generous community members, plants and gardening materials have been made available.
-If there’s community support, CPC will make Break the Barrier a permanent project.
+The first activity under Break the Barrier was a yard transformation, which took place Saturday, the 19th of August 2017.
+Fourteen people, ranging from 16 to 55, worked together to transform a dry, weed-ridden front yard into a beautiful, green, drought-tolerant garden that is easier to manage.
+A local landscaping business, J. Arroyo Landscaping, and several generous donors, helped make the day a success.

-- Volunteers willing to sign up for, at least, one yard transformation.
-Bring your garden gloves.
+-Adult Volunteers willing to sign up for, at least, one-yard transformation.
+Bring your garden gloves and tools.

 -Drought-tolerant plant donations on the day of the Yard activity.
 Low-maintenance drought-tolerant plants are preferred.

 -Garden staple donations on the day of the activity: Weed barrier and mulch.